-This study presents a framework for multi-axial real-time hybrid simulation (maRTHS).
+In this dissertation, a framework for multi-axial real-time hybrid simulation (maRTHS) has been presented.
 This framework offers the opportunity to increase the class of structures that can be experimentally tested using the hybrid simulation technique.
-The framework employs a multi-actuator loading assembly to prescribe three-dimensional loads and boundary conditions at the interface between numerical and experimental substructures.
+The framework employs a multiactuator loading assembly to prescribe three-dimensional loads and boundary conditions at the interface between numerical and experimental substructures.
 The complexities of the implementation are presented, and the methodology for kinematic transformations, equipment calibration, system identification, and control design are discussed in detail.